yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-agile-class.md

 #### <a name="parameters"></a>Parametry

 *T*<br/>
-Typ określony przez parametr nazwy typu szablonu.
+Typ określony przez parametr TypeName szablonu.

 ### <a name="return-value"></a>Wartość zwracana